Holistic Health Movement

 Invest in your wellness every day.
 Holistic health is not just the absence of disease but rather the presence of a fortified resistance to illness (Gross, 1980).
 Prevention of disease is imperative.
 Holistic Health Movement advocates inspire others to learn how to live a lifestyle of personal satisfaction and health preservation (Pelletier,1977).
 The Holistic Health Movement empowers others to thrive by improving their daily habits, leading them towards a vital life.

 What makes holistic health different from many other forms of medicine?
-I am aware that I have a headache right now.
+I am aware as I compose this blog that I am developing a headache.
 Shall I take a Tylenol?
 No. If I cover up the symptom, what have I learned?
 The headache is a guide here to redirect me towards better health.
 I should trust the message, listen, and respond.
 Hence, it is time for me to get up from the computer, go for a walk, and do some yoga.
-We must practice what we preach, leading by example, modeling good behavior, and healthy thinking (Domenech, 2014).
+Practitioners must practice what they preach, leading by example, modeling good behavior, and healthy thinking (Domenech, 2014).
 Twenty minutes have passed.
 I took a walk in the neighborhood and stretched my body.
 The headache is gone.
 Thank you, headache, for leading me towards a healthier body holistically.